cooperhewitt/d3-timeline-event-horizon/README.md

 parent `div` element.

 	<div id="timeline"></div>

-_Important: As of this writing the library can manage dynamic widths but really only works for timelines that are 200px tall.
-This is a bug that exists (and is tolerated) for the sake of expediency but will be fixed soon._

 The you'll need to define the context (a list of events) for the timeline and optional event that will displayed in that context.
 Once you've done that simply